 Life with a toddler or preschooler becomes even more interesting when you throw a baby into the mix.
 Our two little girls are a blessing for sure, but sometimes it gets a little tricky navigating various attractions and activities with both in tow.
-Crayola Experience worked out great when my mom and sister came along, but I was a little intimidated to do the trek to Crayola Factory (Easton PA) with the two littles by myself.
+Crayola Experience worked out great when my mom and sister came along.
+Other times, I was a little intimidated to do the trek to Crayola Factory (Easton PA) with the two littles by myself.
+Until my youngest was a little older, at least!
 When none of my friends or family could join us, I still decided to take the girls one weekend while my husband was golfing.
 It ended up being a really great, fun, and creative — but totally exhausting — day.
 Here’s everything I can share to help you have a successful trip!

 Crayola Factory Easton is handicap accessible and designed well for strollers.
 The different areas all seem to have a choice of steps or ramp, or at least a nice, large elevator with windows, available to take visitors to all four floors.
 We brought our hand-me-down stroller and loaded it up with our diaper bag, bottles of water, and my camera.

-When you arrive and present your ticket or season pass, they give you a clear plastic bag with a few tokens to spend on Crayola Experience goodies.
+When you arrive and present your ticket or season pass, they give you a clear plastic bag.
+You can use this to tote around the art you make.
+It also comes with a few tokens to spend on Crayola Experience goodies.
 The coins are redeemable for a personalized Crayola Crayon, a Crayola marker, or the Crayola Model Magic dough.
 The bag has handles, which makes it perfect for hanging on the handle of your stroller if applicable, or a carabineer if not.
-We put all of our artwork in the bags, too, which made our trip even more organized as a mom with two little ones along for the fun.
+We put all of our artwork in the bags, making our trip even more organized.

 So Much to Love at Crayola Factory Easton PA

-The Crayola art experience is second to none at the crayon factory — there are so many ways for your kids to be creative.
+The Crayola art experience is second to none at the crayon factory.
+There are so many ways for your kids to be creative.
 We really enjoyed all of the different activities, from the Meltdown and Melt & Mold on the top floor to the Water Works Crayon Boats on the third floor, the Modeling Madness and Rockin Paper on the second floor, and well, we actually skipped the gift shop this time around, but I’m sure my daughter would tell you she loves that too!
-Last time we bought a new Barbie Color Wonder book and a couple packs of glitter and metallic crayons, all of which worked out pretty well.
+Last time we bought a new Barbie Color Wonder book and a couple packs of glitter and metallic crayons.
+All of those worked out pretty well.

 Natalie said her favorite Crayola art activity is the Meltdown, where you can use different shades of molten crayons and a bamboo stick to make your own artwork.
 I am pretty sure we spent about 40 minutes on this station alone.
 It worked out especially well that they had benches there, as it was time for my youngest to eat and since she’s still nursing, I brought the nursing cover and fed her while Natalie made her artwork.
 I had to stand a couple of times to keep a better eye on her when she went to a different color station, but it all worked out well and the baby didn’t seem to get as distracted as I thought she would with so many people.
 I actually didn’t know this either of the two times that I’ve been there, but apparently the second floor has a dedicated nursing room as well as a family restroom.
 The family restroom we did find, and it worked out well since regular ones are pretty tough with the stroller and two kids!